HitomaruKonpaku/SadPanda/README.md

 # Sad-Panda
-Chromium extension to access ExHentai / Backup
+Chromium extension to access ExHentai

 # Instalation
 * Clone this repository or download the ZIP and extract it